nicorithner/destination-planner/TASKS.md

 And I click on a destination
 Then I should be on page "/destinations/:id"
-Then I should see the destination's name, zipcode, description, and current weather The weather forecast is specific to the destination whose page I'm on The forecast should include date (weekday, month and day), current, high and low temps in Fahrenheit, and a summary (for example "light rain", "clear sky", etc.)
+Then I should see the destination's name, zipcode, description, and current weather The weather forecast is
+  - [x] specific to the destination whose page I'm on I am  using the zip code query to achieve this.
+  - [x] The forecast should include date (weekday, month and day),
+  - [x] Current, high and low temps in Fahrenheit, and a
+  - [x] summary (for example "light rain", "clear sky", etc.)
 ```

+#### To-do:

+- [x] Create features tests
+- [] Create routes
+- [x] Upgrade controller to display weather api results
+- [x] Create service and API call
+  - [x] Parse it
+- [x] Create Weather Poro
+- [x] Create Weather facade
+- [x] Create Weather service
+- [ ] Upgrade test to test for call and get it to pass

 2. ### Weather Image